More Than Just a Winery…

 Salish buffalo hunters crossed this land for generations.
 They named the creek ‘Rattlesnake’ not because rattlesnakes live here but because the charging spring runoff tumbles the rocks, making the sound of a rattlesnake’s tail.
 In 1812, famed cartographer David Thompson crossed this land to survey and map the region from the top of Mt.
 Jumbo.
 The Salish burned Mt.
 Jumbo every ten years to prevent Blackfeet enemy cover.
 This gave Thompson a big view.

-Andy studied with U. C. Davis’ oenological department.
-He visited wineries and vineyards in Minnesota and Wisconsin and stayed with the venerable Elmer Swenson, father of North Country grapes, just before he died.
-We planted an acre a year with French-American hybrids: Maréchal Foch, Frontenac, Leon Millot, Swenson Red and St. Croix (reds), and St. Pepin, a white grape.
+Co-owner and winemaker Andy Sponseller studied with UC Davis’s oenological department.
+He took biology and chemistry at UM and visited wineries and vineyards in MN and WI, staying with the venerable Elmer Swenson, father of North Country grapes.
+We planted Maréchal Foch, Frontenac, Leon Millot, Swenson Red and St. Croix red grapes and St. Pepin and LaCrosse whites.